mvanbommel/SacOpenData/README.md

 [Link to Live Version](https://mvanbommel.shinyapps.io/SacOpenData/)

 An app allowing users to view, manipulate, and download various City of Sacramento Open Data Sets.
-Additionally, a easily ediatable template to repurpose the app for any collection of data sets with GeoServices REST APIs with point geometry objects.
+Additionally, an easily editable template to repurpose the app for any collection of data sets with GeoServices REST APIs with point geometry objects.

 ![Screenshot](screenshot.png)